-All Grade 9 students participate in the Exploratory Program.
-Students deciding to enter the field of culinary arts will be introduced to the career pathways within the Hospitality Profession.
-During their first year, students will learn basic foodservice safety, sanitation and personal hygiene, as well as equipment identification and use.
-Students will assist in the daily production of the National School Lunch (NSL).
-All students will make hot foods and learn basic garnishing and portion control.
-Cold sandwiches and salad making basics will be taught during the freshman year.
-Students will learn about kitchen utensils, small equipment, knife skills and basic hot and cold food preparations.
-In addition, they learn about weights and measures and recipe conversions.
-Employability skills are threaded throughout the 9th grade curriculum as students formulate an understanding of employer's workplace needs.
-The first industry credential which Freshmen earn is OSHA 10 - Culinary.
-Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.
+All Grade 9 students go through the Exploratory Program.
+Students deciding to enter the field of culinary arts are introduced to career pathways within the Hospitality profession.
+During their first year, students learn food service safety, sanitation, and personal hygiene, as well as equipment identification and use.
+Freshmen assist in the daily production of the National School Lunch (NSL).
+All students make hot foods and learn basic garnishing and portion control.
+Cold sandwiches and salad making are taught during the freshman year, as well as weights and measures and recipe conversions.
+Employability skills are threaded throughout the 9th grade curriculum as students formulate an understanding of employers' workplace needs.
+Technology related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.